DD2480-Group17/assignment1/README.md

 * On the terminal, first, go to the top directory of the project where the pom.xml file exists.
 Then, the tests can be executed by the following command ` mvn test`.

 ## Open Source Material
 For this program, we have used a free software from [https://www.nayuki.io/page/smallest-enclosing-circle](https://www.nayuki.io/page/smallest-enclosing-circle) to calculate the smallest enclosing circle for a given set of points.
 The license for the software is given from GNU Lesser General Public License v3.0+.
-We have used it for our Launch Interceptor Conditions 1, 8 and 12.
-A detailed description of the algorithm that are used in the software can be found here: https://www.nayuki.io/res/smallest-enclosing-circle/computational-geometry-lecture-6.pdf.
+We have used it for our Launch Interceptor Conditions 1, 8 and 13.
+A detailed description of the algorithm that are used in the software can be found [here](https://www.nayuki.io/res/smallest-enclosing-circle/computational-geometry-lecture-6.pdf).

 ## Contributions
 We are proud over our implementation of the program and that we used Travis for continuous integration (CI).
 We have learnt a lot during the lab on how a git project should be structured, by using issues, specific prefix for our commits, pull requests and testing.